 - Any notice or objection made pursuant to Section 9.D. shall not affect either party’s rights under Section 12.

 - Audit.
-AH shall make available to Registered User all information and access necessary to demonstrate and verify AH’s compliance with this Addendum and DP Law in processing Registered User personal data and allow for and contribute to audits, including inspections, conducted by the Registered User or another auditor mandated by Registered User to achieve the foregoing.
+AgilityHealth shall make available to Registered User all information and access necessary to demonstrate and verify AgilityHealth’s compliance with this Addendum and DP Law in processing Registered User personal data and allow for and contribute to audits, including inspections, conducted by the Registered User or another auditor mandated by Registered User to achieve the foregoing.

 - Costs.
 Each party shall bear its own costs for implementing this Addendum, and compliance with DP Law, except that each party shall indemnify and hold the other party harmless against any liability, claims, losses, costs and expenses arising from the indemnifying party’s violations of this Addendum or any DP Law.